Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Workplace Communications in Human Services

-This course explores verbal, non-verbal, and written communication knowledge, skills and strategies.
+Explore verbal, non-verbal, and written communication knowledge, skills, and strategies.
 Students investigate communication techniques, issues of responsibility and accountability.
-Students explore a variety of communication strategies with indivduals, families and other professionals in the educational, residental, and vocational Human Services sectors.
-As well, this course will explore a students own assessment of their profesional practices in the field of Human Services.
+Students explore a variety of communication strategies with individuals, families, and other professionals in the educational, residential, and vocational Human Services sectors.
+Students explore their own assessment of personal professional practices in the field of Human Services.

 Credit Value:3